CCBDA-UPC/Assignments-2025/Lab08.md

 ## Task 8.1: Simple serverless web application

+Despite the name, “serverless” doesn’t mean there are no servers, it just means you don’t manage them.
+The cloud provider handles all the infrastructure, scaling, patching, etc. You just write your code and deploy.
+We are going to begin with a simple

 ### CRUD REST API : Implementing the 4 Basic Operations in Software Development

 **CRUD** stands for **Create, Read, Update, Delete**, which are the four fundamental operations used in databases and APIs to manage data.